thanos/ecspy/docs/tutorial.rst

 First, we import all the necessary libraries. ``random`` and ``time`` are needed for the random number generation; ``math`` is needed for the evaluation function; and ``ecspy`` is, of course, needed for the evolutionary computation.

 This function must take the random number generator object along with the keyword arguments.
 Notice that we can use the ``args`` variable to pass anything we like to our functions.
 There is nothing special about the ``num_inputs`` key.
 But, as we'll see, we can pass in that value as a keyword argument to the ``evolve`` method of our evolution strategy.
-In contrast, there is something a bit special about the ``lower_bound`` and ``upper_bound`` keys.
-Those keys are used by some of the evolutionary operators (e.g., Gaussian mutation) that are distributed with ECsPy.

 This code is pretty straightforward.
-We're simply generating a list of ``num_inputs`` uniform random values between ``lower_bound`` and ``upper_bound``.
+We're simply generating a list of ``num_inputs`` uniform random values between -5.12 and 5.12.
 If ``num_inputs`` has not been specified, then we will default to generating 10 values.
-Likewise the bounds would default to 0 and 1, respectively.

 And now we can tackle the evaluator...